sharonzhou/conda-autoenv/README.rst

 Case-by-case usage
 ~~~~~~~~~~~~~~~~~~~~~~~

-Case 0.
-If you already have an environment.yml file, place that in your directory (along with your pip requirements.txt file, if applicable), and conda-autoenv will automatically activate that environment.
+	0. If you already have an environment.yml file, place that in your directory (along with your pip requirements.txt file, if applicable), and conda-autoenv will automatically activate that environment.

-Case 1.
-If you do not have an environment.yml file, but have a conda environment, export your conda environment to an environment.yml file by executing (in the environment's root directory, while your environment is activated):
+	1. If you do not have an environment.yml file, but have a conda environment, export your conda environment to an environment.yml file by executing (in the environment's root directory, while your environment is activated):

 ::